Updated: September 5, 2021

 Illness and Return Procedures

 A child may not come to school if they are ill, as described in Daily Health Checks above.
 If a child becomes ill while at school, the parents will be called and asked to take the child home.

 Children may return to school 24 hours after the sickness has resolved (vomiting, diarrhea, fever), or fever has been gone after 24 hours with no fever-reducing medicine, after 24 hours on an antibiotic.

 - If the child or staff is in school when the temperature or symptoms present, the child will be isolated to a different room (with supervision), the parents will be called and asked to take the child home.

 - The infected classroom will be closed for 24 hours following a confirmed positive case of COVID-19, to be thoroughly cleaned and disinfected.

 - Parents will be informed if there is a positive case of COVID-19 in the school.

 - Child or staff may only return after following the current CDC recommended quarantine strategies.

 - If a child is showing COVID-19 symptoms (fever, cough, shortness of breath) OR if you’ve been in close contact with a person or child testing positive for COVID- 19, we ask you to keep your child home.
 They must be isolated for a minimum of 7 days after symptom onset, and 72 hours after their fever resolves without fever-reducing medicines.
 (For example, if symptoms and fever resolve on day 7, the person can return on day 10.)
 For most, this will be 14 days after the household contact with COVID-19.
 We ask that all parents and staff let us know of any potential exposure immediately.
-A potential exposure means being a household contact or having close contact within six feet of an individual with confirmed or suspected COVID- 19 for at least 10 minutes.
-The timeframe for having contact with an individual includes the period of 48 hours before the individual became symptomatic.
+A potential exposure means being a household contact or having close contact within six feet of an individual with confirmed or suspected COVID- 19 for at least 15 consecutive minutes.
+The timeframe for having contact with an individual includes the period of 48 hours before the individual became symptomatic or tested positive.